jdel/sspks/INSTALL.md

 1. Copy the SPK (let's call it transmission_cedarview_2.77-5.spk) in the /var/www/sspks/packages/

-2. Extract from that SPK the file called INFO copy it in the same directory and rename it to transmission_cedarview_2.77-5.nfo
+2. Extract from that SPK (.tar.gz) the file called INFO copy it in the same directory and rename it to transmission_cedarview_2.77-5.nfo

 3. Pick the icon, convert it to 72x72 (using convert -thumbnail for example),